Article

 Consideration 1: Ensuring early transparency about requirements on the acquired target platform.

 Research suggests that over 70% of tech-driven mergers and acquisitions fail because digital transformation goals are not explicitly laid down – one of the biggest reasons technical requirements should be spelt out during the Tech DD process.
+This includes evaluating whether the target platform will fill technical and functional gaps or if employees will be equipped to use digital platforms after the resulting entity is in place.

 Consideration 2: Considering buy-side adaptations to the business model.